Buffalo supermarket shooting: What do we know so far?

 Police have not released the names of most of the victims.
 They have said that, including the wounded, 11 victims were Black and two were white.

-One of those killed was Aaron Salter, a retired Buffalo police officer who was working as a security guard at the store.
+The dead include Aaron Salter, a retired Buffalo police officer who was working as a security guard at the store.
 Salter fired multiple shots at the assailant, striking him at least once.
+Officials said he was a hero who saved lives by running toward danger.
+A local resident said he cared about the community and looked after the store.

-Also among the dead was Ruth Whitfield, the 86-year-old mother of retired Buffalo Fire Commissioner Garnell Whitfield.
-He told the Buffalo News that his mother was “a mother to the motherless” and “a blessing to all of us.”
-The newspaper also reported that Katherine Massey was killed.
+Ruth Whitfield, 86, was picking up groceries after visiting her husband at a nursing home, as she did every day.
+She was the mother of retired Buffalo Fire Commissioner Garnell Whitfield, who told The Buffalo News she was “a mother to the motherless” and “a blessing to all of us.”
+Whitfield attributed his mother’s strength and commitment to family to her strong religious faith.

+Andre Ellicott was someone who was always there for his family.
+He was visiting from out of town and had gone to Tops to pick up a cake as a birthday surprise for his grandson, according to his cousin, Clarissa Alston-McCutcheon.
+Katherine Massey was “a beautiful soul” who was killed while shopping, sister Barbara Massey said.
+Another victim was a church deacon who worked as a driver.

+Among the injured was Zaire Goodman, the son of a staffer to State Sen. Tim Kennedy.
+The 20-year-old was shot in the neck but recovering, Kennedy said.

 WHAT DO AUTHORITIES SAY ABOUT THE MOTIVE?